ackerm44/space_x_recaps/README.md

 To access:
 1. Fork and clone file
-2. To run locally, run rake start.
+2. To run locally, run "rake start".
 This command will run both npm start and rails s.

 // require('dotenv').config({path: '../.env'})